clintono1/pintos-project/reports/project2.md

 when handling that syscall in syscall_handler.

 ## Part 3: File Operation Syscalls
-We changed our implmentation of the fd_table to be a member in the thread struct, since each process can have up to 128 files open.
+We changed our implementation of the fd_table to be a member in the thread struct, since each process can have up to 128 files open.
 We have dummy values for the first two indices to represent stdin and stdout.
 We also keep track of `latest_fd` inside the thread struct so we know where to start finding